alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 Corso creates a repository to store your backups, and the default in our documentation is to send that data to AWS S3.
-It is possible however to back up to any object storage system that has an S3-com patible API.
+It is possible however to back up to any object storage system that has an S3-compatible API.
 Let’s talk about some options.

 <!-- truncate -->